11 Top Healthtech Startups to Watch in 2024

 • Investors Include: Thrive Capital, Maverick Ventures, Redpoint, 8VC

-Cityblock Health was founded with the goal of helping everyone in the community, whether in lower income or higher income neighborhoods, get access to the best mental health support, medical care, and social services all at once.
+Cityblock Health was founded to help everyone in the community, whether in lower-income or higher-income neighborhoods, get access to the best mental health support, medical care, and social services all at once.
 Cityblock Health partners with existing providers to help fill in the gaps wherever it is needed.
+The company has medical care staff on hand to support client health, including nurse practitioners, doctors, care managers, and specialists.

 9. Tempus